Red–black tree: Terminology

-It is not really necessary to attribute a "color" to these end-of-path objects, because the condition "is NIL or BLACK" is implied by the condition "is NIL" (see also this remark).

-Figure 2 shows the conceptually same red–black tree without these NIL leaves.
-To arrive at the same notion of a path, one must notice that e.g., 3 paths run through the node 1, namely a path through 1left plus 2 added paths through 1right, namely the paths through 6left and 6right.
-This way, these ends of the paths are also docking points for new nodes to be inserted, fully equivalent to the NIL leaves of figure 1.

-Instead, to save a marginal amount of execution time, these (possibly many) NIL leaves may be implemented as pointers to one unique (and black) sentinel node (instead of pointers of value NULL).

-As a conclusion, the fact that a child does not exist (is not a true node, does not contain data) can in all occurrences be specified by the very same NULL pointer or as the very same pointer to a sentinel node.
-Throughout this article, either choice is called NIL node and has the constant value NIL.

 The black depth of a node is defined as the number of black nodes from the root to that node (i.e. the number of black ancestors).
 The black height of a red–black tree is the number of black nodes in any path from the root to the leaves, which, by requirement 4, is constant (alternatively, it could be defined as the black depth of any leaf node).

 The black height of a node is the black height of the subtree rooted by it.
-In this article, the black height of a NIL node shall be set to 0, because its subtree is empty as suggested by figure 2, and its tree height is also 0.
+In this article, the black height of a null node shall be set to 0, because its subtree is empty as suggested by the example figure, and its tree height is also 0.